 Mother Mold Design for Large Multi-Part Setups

 Large or complex silicone molds need rigid support structures — mother molds — to hold their shape during casting.
 For multi-part molds, the mother mold must itself be multi-part, matching the silicone section geometry.
+The Wikipedia overview of molding processes provides helpful context on how mother mold design fits within the broader family of casting and molding techniques.

 Materials: